boyter/boyter.org/content/posts/an-informal-survey-of-10-million-github-bitbucket-gitlab-projects.md

 // TODO ADD WEIGHTED BY LANGUAGE COUNT HERE

 However what I really want to know is what are the most commonly used curse words.
 Lets see collectively how dirty a mind we have.
-A few of the top ones I could see being legitimate names, but the majority would certainly produce few comments in a PR if not a raised eyebrow.
+A few of the top ones I could see being legitimate names (if you squint), but the majority would certainly produce few comments in a PR and raised eyebrow.

 | word | count |
 | ---- | ----- |